PhiTux/schoco/README.md

 # Changelog
 [Semver](https://semver.org/) is used for versioning!
 I <ins>strongly</ins> recommend to create a backup of your data-folder before updating schoco!
 Better save than sorry...

-I use alembic for automatic database-migrations, but I'm not yet fully confident using it...
+I use alembic for automatic database-migrations, AND AS YOU READ THIS THERE IS STILL A BUG IN MY ALEMBIC-IMPLEMENTATION!
+Right now Schoco is only save to use, when you have a bit of knowledge of sqlite3 DB usage...

 ## 1.0.2
 (2023-10-09)